antlr/intellij-plugin-v4/README.md

 - find usages
 - rename tokens
 - rename rules
+- comment grammar rule lines with meta-/ (1.7)
 - generates Java code; shortcut (ctrl-shift-G / meta-shift-G) but it's in Tools menu and popups.
 - code completion for tokens, rule names;
 - finds tokenVocab option for code gen if there is a tokenVocab option, don't warn about implicit tokens.
-- handles separate parsers and lectures like TParser.g4 and TLexer.g4
+- handles separate parsers and lectures like TParser.g4 and TLexer.g4 (1.7)
-- shortcut conflicted with grammar-kit plugin;
+- Parse tree nodes show the alternative number the parser chose to match that node.
+(1.7)
 - has live grammar interpreter for grammar preview.
 Right click on rule and say "Test ANTLR Rule".
-- can view parse trees for input matched in more than one way (ambiguities)
+- can view parse trees for input matched in more than one way (ambiguities) (1.7)
-- can view lookahead trees to show how input directed ANTLR to match a particular alternative
+- can view lookahead trees to show how input directed ANTLR to match a particular alternative (1.7)
 - changes to grammar seen in parse tree upon save of grammar.
 Works with Intellij 13.x and 14.x; requires 13.x.

 You can configure the ANTLR tool options per grammar file; right-click